vaegue/EDx52display_Redux/README.md

 A page with system information will have the following information, sourced from EDSM:

+- Whether the main star is scoopable  - This is indicated by a { for scoopable stars, and - for unscoopable stars
 - System Name
-- Whether the main star is scoopable
-- Number of bodies (as reported by EDSM)
-- Total value for scanning the system
-- Total value for mapping the entire system
+- Total value for scanning the system and the Total value for mapping the entire system
-- Any valuable bodies
 - System Prospecting information
   - Available elements, with number of planets landable where they occur
   - The planet in the system with the highest occurence of said element